ozwillo/ozwillo-doc/_includes/5-api-reference.md

 	</div>
 </div>

 Returns a JSON Web Key Set containing the public key.
-See the <a href="https://tools.ietf.org/html/draft-ietf-jose-json-web-key-18" target="_blank">RFC</a> for more informations about JWKS.
+See <a href="https://tools.ietf.org/html/rfc7517" target="_blank">JWK (RFC 7517)</a> for more informations about JWKS.

-Note that this API requires Basic authentication not for security concerns, but actually only so we can track who calls it and at which frequency.
+Note that this API requires Basic authentication not for security concerns, but actually only so we can track who calls it and at which frequency. _Note: this is no longer the case starting with v1.19._

 <hr/>